kapsitis/math/src/site/problembase/lv-amo-2022b/content-en.md

 # <lo-sample/> LV.AMO.2022B.11.1

-Can the number 2022 be expressed as the sum of cubes of two integers?
+Can $2022$ be expressed as the sum of cubes of two integers?

 <small>
 * cooked: sum, cube-ALG, integer-numbers